A Closer Look at DoorDash's Options Market Dynamics - DoorDash (NASDAQ:DASH)

 Founded in 2013 and headquartered in San Francisco, DoorDash is an online delivery demand aggregator.
 Consumers can use its app to order food items on-demand for delivery or in-store from merchants.
 Through the acquisition of Wolt in 2022, the firm also provides this service in Europe and Asia.
 DoorDash creates a marketplace for merchants to establish a presence online, market their offerings, and meet demand through delivery.
 The firm provides similar service to nonrestaurant businesses, such as grocery, retail, and pet supplies.
 Dash is also rolling out nascent technology like drone delivery in an effort to continually innovate and provide the best possible service to supply-side and demand-side contingents of its marketplace.

-In the last month, 5 experts released ratings on this stock with an average target price of $315.6.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $316.2.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Overweight rating on DoorDash with a target price of $330. * In a cautious move, an analyst from Barclays downgraded its rating to Equal-Weight, setting a price target of $272. * In a positive move, an analyst from JP Morgan has upgraded their rating to Overweight and adjusted the price target to $325. * An analyst from Wells Fargo has decided to maintain their Equal-Weight rating on DoorDash, which currently sits at a price target of $301. * An analyst from Oppenheimer persists with their Outperform rating on DoorDash, maintaining a target price of $350.
+Click here for access. * In a cautious move, an analyst from BTIG downgraded its rating to Buy, setting a price target of $315. * Consistent in their evaluation, an analyst from Jefferies keeps a Hold rating on DoorDash with a target price of $280. * An analyst from Truist Securities has decided to maintain their Buy rating on DoorDash, which currently sits at a price target of $340. * An analyst from Guggenheim downgraded its action to Buy with a price target of $330. * An analyst from UBS has decided to maintain their Neutral rating on DoorDash, which currently sits at a price target of $316.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest DoorDash options trades with real-time alerts from Benzinga Pro.